Little Pie Company: Theater of Baking, 40 Years in the Making

 Built to Last

 The world-class pie shop first opened in NY’s Hell’s Kitchen neighborhood, but its mythic scratch-made baked goods were soon noticed citywide.
-In 1998, Little Pie Company expanded to three locations, but like many New York institutions, faced difficult decisions during the 2008 recession.
+In 1998, Little Pie Company expanded to three locations, but like many New York institutions, it faced difficult decisions during the 2008 recession.
 When the business returned to a single flagship location, the move reinforced its focus on sustainability, quality, and longevity.

 Today, the team includes Owner and President Arnold Wilkerson, Vice President Danny Garcia, and Chefs Nicolas Torres and Arlen Ortega, supported by a close-knit staff of 15–20 employees who keep the ovens running year-round.